-Thoma Bravo LLC, one of the two private-equity firms that spun out of Chicago-based buyout pioneer Golder Thoma & Co., agreed to buy Deltek Inc. (PROJ) in an all- cash deal valued at $1.1 billion.
+Thoma Bravo LLC, one of the two private-equity firms that spun out of Chicago-based buyout pioneer Golder Thoma & Co., agreed to buy Deltek Inc. (PROJ:US) in an all- cash deal valued at $1.1 billion.

 Shareholders of Deltek, a provider of computer software for government contractors, will receive $13 a share, the companies said today in a statement.
 That’s 7.2 percent less than Herndon, Virginia-based Deltek’s closing price on Aug.
 24 and 24 percent more than the price on June 11, the day before the company shared information on the sales process to potential buyers on a confidential basis.